razroo/angular-content/typescript/immutable/immutable.md

 Immutability is one of the core concepts when it comes to data.
 I first learned about it when I was introduced to Redux.
-However, as time progressed it was something that I learn to integreate with all of my projects.
+However, as time progressed it was something that I learn to integrate with all of my projects.
 In regard to Typescript, it allows type annotations in the way of Immutability: